buddy77ra/buddy77ra/README.md

 ## 🌱 About Me

-- 🎓 Recently completed Web Design & Development at triOS College
+- - 🎓 Web Design & Development graduate from triOS College (March 2026)
 - 🤝 Passionate about collaborating with others and building meaningful projects
 - 💬 I love meeting new people — tech is cool, but people make it awesome
 - 🌲 When I'm not learning, you'll find me outdoors enjoying nature and fresh air